-This text should help faculty understand the types of situations for which this PPP is appropriate.
-This could include modules which utilize this PPP or non-module uses.
+This text should help faculty understand the types of situations for which this Platform Resource is appropriate.
+This could include modules which utilize this resource or non-module uses.

-This section should include the materials needed to implement the PPP (or links and references to those materials).
-Recommended materials to provide include the PPP itself and user and installer documentation,
+This section should include the materials needed to implement the Platform Resource (or links and references to those materials).
+Recommended materials to provide include the Platform Resource itself and user and installer documentation,

 For all materials include, in the box below, a brief description of each item

-covering what it is and what its role is in the PPP.
+covering what it is and what its role is in the Platform Resource.

 If you upload files as part of your activity remember to consider their final use in deciding on appropriate formats.